Selling your business may be the most important financial event in your life. Common questions include:

 If the sale of your business will be successful enough to leave you with more money than you wish to spend during your life, then there are really only three places this extra money can go: to your family or other loved ones, to charity, or to the government in the form of taxes.

 Unfortunately, taxes can be a significant impediment to realizing the full value of your business upon its sale.
 A careful analysis of the multitude of taxes that may apply in selling your business is crucial to maximize the proceeds that you’ll receive in the deal.
 Not only will you want to minimize income taxes on the immediate sale of the business, but you should also consider the taxes that may apply when the money you’ve earned in selling the business passes to the next generation of your family (or your desired beneficiaries).

-Sharing wealth with loved ones often means benefiting the government by paying gift and estate taxes (collectively called “transfer taxes”), which are assessed on transfers made during life or at death that exceed a certain total amount (currently, $5.45 million).
-These transfer taxes can be 40% or higher, depending on the state you live in, how much money you give away, and your relationship with the recipient of the gift.
+Sharing wealth with loved ones often means benefiting the government by paying gift and estate taxes (collectively called “transfer taxes”), which are assessed on transfers made during life or at death that exceed a certain total amount (currently, $12.92 million).
+These transfer taxes can be 40% or higher, depending on the state you live in, how much money you give away, and your relationship with the gift recipient.
 Maximizing the amount that goes to your loved ones and minimizing the amount of transfer taxes due involves careful advance planning.